 Our Basic Risotto recipe will allow you to make untold variations of this classic northern Italian dish.
-There’s a lot of elbow grease involved as it requires constant stirring but I find using a wok makes this whole job easier.
+There’s a lot of elbow grease involved as it requires constant stirring but using a wok makes... this whole job easier.
 Why all the stirring?
 The stirring breaks down the starch in the rice as it absorbs the broth, making it creamy.
 Beating in butter at the end gives a silky smoothness to the risotto while the cheese adds umami as it melts into the rice.
 If you are worried about the fat, hold the butter and beat in the cheese on its own.

-1.Bring the stock to a boil over a high flame.
-Turn the flame down to low and set aside at the back of the stove.
+Bring the stock to a boil over high heat.
+Turn the heat down to low and set aside at the back of the stove.

-2.In a wok or Dutch oven, heat the olive oil over medium-high flame.
-Add the onions and sauté until they are soft and transparent but without color about 5 minutes.
+In a wok or Dutch oven, heat the olive oil over medium-high heat.
+Add the onions and saute until they are soft and transparent but without color, about 5 minutes.
 Add the rice and cook until the grains become transparent at the edges, about 1 minute.
-Add the white wine and cook, stirring, until it is absorbed.

-3.Add 1 ladleful of stock to the rice, and cook stirring until it has been absorbed.
-Continue adding the stock, 1 ladleful at a time, stirring all the while until the rice is al dente and creamy looking, about 15 to 20 minutes.
+Add 1 ladleful of stock to the rice, and cook, stirring until it has been absorbed.
+Continue adding the stock, 1 ladleful at a time, stirring all the while until the rice is al dente and creamy-looking, about 15 to 20 minutes.
 Reserve the last ladleful.
-Add raw vegetables, for example asparagus, when the stock is about half used up, or with the second to last ladleful if cooked or frozen.
+Add raw vegetables, for example asparagus, when the stock is about half used up, or with the second-to-last ladleful if using cooked or frozen vegetables.

-4.Turn the heat down to medium-low, and beat in the Parmesan cheese and butter, if using, and the last ladleful of stock.
-Take off the heat, cover and let sit for 3-5 minutes.
+Turn the heat down to medium-low, beat in the Parmesan cheese and butter, if using, and the last ladleful of stock.
+Take off the heat, cover, and let sit for 3-5 minutes.
 Serve topped with extra grated Parmesan cheese.